- More than 118,000 residents are enrolled in Medicare in Wyoming.

 Unlike other private Medicare coverage options (ie, Medicare Advantage and Medicare Part D), there is no annual open enrollment period for Medigap plans.
 Coverage is guaranteed-issue during the first six months that a person is at least 65 and also enrolled in Medicare Parts A and B. After that, in most circumstances, insurers can use medical underwriting if a person applies for a Medigap plan.

 Original Medicare does not cover outpatient prescription drugs.
 But Medicare beneficiaries can get coverage for prescription drugs via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Part D plan.
 In areas where Medicare Advantage enrollment is lower, Medicare Part D enrollment for stand-alone plans tends to be higher.

-As of September 2020, nearly 63 percent of Wyoming Medicare beneficiaries were enrolled in stand-alone Medicare Part D plans.
-For 2021 coverage, Part D plan availability in Wyoming includes 28 plans with premiums ranging from about $7 to $105 per month.
+As of November 2021, nearly 63% of Wyoming Medicare beneficiaries were enrolled in stand-alone Medicare Part D plans.
+For 2022 coverage, Part D plan availability in Wyoming includes 22 plans with premiums ranging from about $7 to $116 per month.

 Medicare Part D enrollment is available when a person is first eligible for Medicare, and the same fall open enrollment period that applies to Medicare Advantage plans is also used for Medicare Part D plans: Beneficiaries can enroll in a Part D plan or switch to a different plan between October 15 and December 7, with coverage effective the first of the following year.